Beta8397/virtual_robot/README.md

      IntelliJ IDEA.
   2. Download the virtual_robot .zip, and extract contents.
 Open the project in IntelliJ.
 You'll see three modules in the project (Controller, TeamCode, and virtual_robot) -- the only module you'll need to touch is TeamCode.
-It contains the opmodelist and teamcode packages, as well as an assets directory.
+It contains the opmodelist and teamcode packages, as well as an virtual_robot.assets directory.
   3. Write your OpModes in the teamcode package, and register them in the opModeList.OpModes class.
 These must extend the OpMode class (may either extend OpMode OR LinearOpMode).
 OpMode must provide init() and loop() methods;
      LinearOpMode must provide runOpMode() method.